PatrickG0308/design/README.md

 **Testimonials**

-> The portfolio page should show images of successful students and comments they have made about D'Arcy Driving school.
+> The testimonial page should show images of successful students and comments they have made about D'Arcy Driving school.

 **Gift Vouchers**